St1ch/Synchro/README.md

 # Synchro

-A Minecraft plugin that synchronizes inventory, health, and hunger between players in survival mode.
+A Minecraft plugin that synchronizes **inventory, armor, potion effects, health, and hunger** between all players in survival mode.
+Includes admin commands and a public Java API for integration with other plugins.

 ## Features

-- **Inventory Synchronization**: All players share the same inventory
+- **Inventory Synchronization**: All players share the same inventory in real time
+- **Armor Synchronization**: All players wear the same armor
+- **Potion Effects Synchronization**: All active potion effects are shared between players
 - **Health Synchronization**: Players' health is synchronized
 - **Hunger Synchronization**: Players' hunger and saturation levels are synchronized
 - **Death Synchronization**: When one player dies, all players die together
 - **Respawn Handling**: Proper synchronization after player respawn
+- **Admin Commands**: Enable/disable sync, force sync, check status
+- **Public Java API**: Other plugins can control and check sync status programmatically

 ## Requirements